Transporting mortal remains from one state to another, or to another country – What you need to know

 These range by the destination country, but a ballpark figure would be anywhere between $2,000 - $6,000.

 This means international repatriation of remains can cost thousands of dollars in total.

 What does an International Funeral Shipping Provider do?

-The export/import of human remains must meet the regulations of both the disembarking and receiving country.
-A certified English translation of the death certificate, written authorization from local authorities to remove the body, and a certificate of the embalming must accompany the body.
+The export/import of human remains must meet the regulations of both the disembarking and receiving countries.
+A certified English translation of the death certificate, written authorization from local authorities to remove the body, and a certificate of embalming must accompany the body.